-This bill amends and reenacts section 15.1-07-34 of the North Dakota Century Code to enhance training requirements for teachers, administrators, and ancillary staff regarding youth behavioral health and child abuse and neglect.
-It mandates that school districts provide a minimum of eight hours of professional development every two years on these topics, with a focus on various categories such as trauma, social and emotional learning, and suicide prevention.
-Additionally, each school must designate a behavioral health resource coordinator, and the superintendent of public instruction is tasked with disseminating training materials and ensuring that the training qualifies for continuing education credits.
+The proposed bill amends section 15.1-07-34 of the North Dakota Century Code to enhance training requirements for teachers, administrators, and ancillary staff regarding youth behavioral health and child abuse and neglect.
+It mandates that every two years, school districts provide a minimum of eight hours of professional development on these topics, with specific categories outlined for training, including trauma, social and emotional learning, and child protective services.
+Additionally, the bill requires each school to designate a behavioral health resource coordinator and ensures that the training qualifies for continuing education credits.

 Furthermore, the bill introduces a new requirement for public and nonpublic school teachers, administrators, librarians, and counselors to complete a mandated reporter training program for suspected child abuse or neglect before initial licensure.
-The Department of Health and Human Services is responsible for developing an online training module to assist in fulfilling this requirement.
-The bill also repeals section 15.1-19-29 of the North Dakota Century Code, which previously addressed training for mandated reporters of suspected child abuse or neglect.
+The Department of Health and Human Services is tasked with developing an online interactive training module to assist in fulfilling this requirement.
+The bill also repeals section 15.1-19-29 of the North Dakota Century Code, which previously addressed similar training for mandated reporters.

 Statutes affected: